Parasite (2019 film): Themes and interpretations

-Critics have also considered the themes of colonialism and imperialism.
-According to Ju-Hyun Park, the film plays out within "the capitalist economic order inaugurated and upheld in Korea by colonial occupation", and the use of English language in the film denotes prestige within that economic system.
-The Park family's son, Da-song, is obsessed with "Indians" and owns Native American-themed toys and inauthentic replicas.
-Eugene Nulman makes the link between the 'native' Park family and the invaders - the Kims who bring with them deadly parasites for which the natives have no immunity.
-Nulman points to the miasma theory of scent carrying disease where it was thought that the natives could catch disease just by smelling the noxious air carried by colonising Spaniards.
+Park Da-song is obsessed with "Indians" and owns Native American-themed toys and inauthentic replicas.
+Nulman makes the link between the "native" Park family and the invaders: the Kims, who bring with them deadly parasites to which the natives have no immunity.
+Nulman points to the miasma theory of scent carrying disease: it was thought that natives could catch diseases just by smelling the noxious air carried by colonising Spaniards.
 This connects to the film's theme around the class distinction of smell.
-Bong has noted that: "I wouldn’t go so far as to say it’s a commentary on what happened in the United States, but it’s related in the sense that this family starts infiltrating the house and they already find a family living there.
-So you could say it’s a joke in that context.
+Bong has noted: "I wouldn't go so far as to say it's a commentary on what happened in the United States, but it's related in the sense that this family starts infiltrating the house and they already find a family living there.
+So you could say it's a joke in that context.
 But at the same time, the Native Americans have a very complicated and long, deep history.
 But in this family, that story is reduced to a young boy's hobby and decoration.
-The boy’s mother mentions the tent as a U.S. imported good, and I think it’s like the Che Guevara T-shirts that people wear.
-They don’t know the life of the revolutionary figure, they just think it’s a cool T-shirt.
-That's what happens in our current time: The context and meaning behind these actual things only exists as a surface-level thing".
+The boy's mother mentions the tent as a US imported good, and I think it's like the Che Guevara T-shirts that people wear.
+They don't know the life of the revolutionary figure, they just think it's a cool T-shirt.
+That's what happens in our current time: the context and meaning behind these actual things only exists as a surface-level thing".

-Some critics note the importance of working class solidarity as presented in the film.
-The problems the Kims find themselves in were a result of a lack of class solidarity with the other poor family, Geun-sae and Moon-gwang.
-At the climax of the film, Mr Kim becomes aware of his class identity when Mr Park is disgusted with Geun-sae's smell.
+Some critics note the importance of working-class solidarity as presented in the film.
+The Kims' problems are a result of lack of class solidarity with the other poor family, Geun-sae and Moon-gwang.
+At the film's climax, Ki-taek becomes aware of his class identity when Mr Park is disgusted by Geun-sae's smell.
 Others said Parasite revealed the misfortunes of poor, powerless victims of an indifferent world who are transformed into liberation through the comical effect of mass slaughter.